-(in thousands of dollars) li nvestn ompany's nent as of 31, 2021 Future Estimated Billings to the Company
+(in thousands of dollars) li nvestm ompany's nent as of 31, 2022 ture Estimated Billings to the Company

 Unit % Amount Date Retired Amount

-Yankee Atomic 34.5 \$ 575 Feb 1992 \$ -
+Yankee Atomic 34.5 \$ 571 Feb 1992 \$ -

-Connecticut Yankee 19.5 444 Dec 1996 -
+Connecticut Yankee 19.5 466 Dec 1996 -

-Maine Yankee 24.0 667 Aug 1997 2.878
+Maine Yankee 24.0 699 Aug 1997 3,804

 The Yankees are periodically required to file rate cases for FERC review, which present the Yankees' estimated future decommissioning costs.
 The Yankees collect the approved costs from their purchasers, including the Company.
 Future estimated billings from the Yankees are based on cost estimates.
 These estimates include the projections of groundwater monitoring, security, liability and property insurance, and other costs.
 They also include costs for interim spent fuel storage facilities which the Yankees have constructed while they await removal of the fuel by the DOE as required by the Nuclear Waste Policy Act of 1982 and contracts between the DOE and each of the Yankees.
-The Company has recorded a current liability of \$0.1 million as of both March 31, 2021 and 2020, which represents the current portion of accrued Yankee nuclear plant costs.
-As of March 31, 2021 and 2020, the Company has recorded a deferred liability of \$2.8 million and \$7.4 million, respectively.
-The sum of the current and deferred liabilities is offset by a regulatory asset of \$2.9 million and \$7.5 million as of March 31, 2021 and 2020, respectively, reflecting the estimated future decommissioning billings from the Yankees.
+The Company has recorded a current liability of \$0.1 million as of both March 31, 2022 and 2021, which represents the current portion of accrued Yankee nuclear plant costs.
+As of March 31, 2022 and 2021, the Company has recorded a deferred liability of \$3.7 million and \$2.8 million, respectively.
+The sum of the current and deferred liabilities is offset by a regulatory asset of \$3.8 million and \$2.9 million as of March 31, 2022 and 2021, respectively, reflecting the estimated future decommissioning billings from the Yankees.